 1. It Helps You Plan For The Future

 Chances are you don’t see your company or business as a hobby.
 Chances are you’ve put absolutely everything you’ve got into it.
 You see it as a long-term project.
 Well, forecasting helps you plan for both short- and long-term futures.
+Check our webinar about forecasting in Productive to get more clear picture why you need to know the future of your agency.

 There are essentially three types of forecasting you can utilize depending on the size of your business.
 The first is the qualitative approach, traditionally used when a business is new and historical data is not readily available.
 The second is the quantitative method, which is used when the product or service has been available for some time and recognizes patterns and trends that have historically been successful.
 The third method is called causal modeling.
 It’s the most sophisticated of the three tools, and it identifies causal relationships between data.
 Depending on the type of business you’re in, one of these approaches will help you plan for all types of future.